Skip to content

 )

-Choose an appropriate batch size for your serving needs.
+You can choose an appropriate batch size for your serving needs.
 Here, it is set to 4.

-vLLM API
+Step2: Use vLLM API for Inference

 You can use the compiled model with vLLM APIs.
 The following code shows how to initialize the vLLM engine with the compiled model and run the inference with the engine.